aawadallak/aawadallak/README.md

 [![Telegram Badge](https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white&link=https://t.me/aawadallak)](https://t.me/aawadallak)

 ### 🎯 What do I work with today?<br>
-Iam a Software Developer, we use Golang for Backend, and Javascript (Vue-JS) on ours Frontend, we manage our services using docker for keep it on containers.
-My team work with microservices.
-My job today is develop solutions to ours anothers teams and improve ours frotend services and write new microservices.
-We value to use clean code, clean archicteture, units tests and integration
+Iam a Software Developer, today i work in a software companny, where we're responsable to develop and mantain microservices, we started refactoring legacy services and today we're developing new services.
+Today our ecosystem is based on Golang, Docker, Apache Kafka, Redis, PostgreSQL, gRPC, Windows Services, and WebAPI, we created internal services as also external services.
+On our frot-end we use javascript with VueJs Framework

 ### Which is my project for the future?
 🏆 I want to work as Senior Developer and do a graduation in Software Engineer.
-I see myself in future as a great developer.

 <p align="center">
 <img src="https://github-readme-stats.vercel.app/api?username=aawadallak&count_private=true&" alt="Your image title" heigth="200" width="50%"/>